cesanta/frozen/README.md

 # Features

    * Portable to any environment
-   * Simple API: two functions for parsing and four for generation for fetching parsed values
+   * Simple API: 2 functions for parsing and 4 for generation
-   * Supports superset of JSON: allows non-quoted identifiers as object keys
    * Very small footprint
    * No dependencies
    * Makes no memory allocations
    * Code is strict ISO C and strict ISO C++ at the same time
+   * Supports superset of JSON: allows non-quoted identifiers as object keys
    * Complete 100% test coverage

 # How to use it